Ja4e/AudioStreamer/README.md

 i might want to add timer so it will repeatly request for initial handshake until sucessful

 If the audio is choppy, delayed, or sounds like it is shifting from ear to ear, then your adapter may not be able to keep up with the bandwidth requirements.
-Try connecting a single device and see if the quality improves or restart this script it usually fixes for me.
+Try connecting a single device and see if the quality improves or restart this program it usually fixes for me.

 PLEASE DO GO https://github.com/thewierdnut/asha_pipewire_sink.git documentations BEFORE USE